ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js/README.md

 The task requires passing the URL to Transifex API.
 Usually, it matches the following format: `https://www.transifex.com/api/2/project/[PROJECT_SLUG]`.

-To avoid passing the `--transifex` option every time when you call the command, you can store it in `package.json`, next to the `ckeditor5-package-tools translations:download` command.
+To avoid passing the `--transifex` option whenever you call the command, you can store it in `package.json`, next to the `ckeditor5-package-tools translations:download` command.

 Examples: